top of page

 During the research process, Mayıs Rukel connected with Baldwin scholar Magdalena J. Zaborowska, professor at the University of Michigan and author of Me and My House: James Baldwin's Last Decade in France and James Baldwin's Turkish Decade: Erotics of Exile.
 Zaborowska generously shared access to her archives and extended her network, offering photographs of Baldwin’s home before its destruction and facilitating contact with Jill Hutchinson.
 In May 2023, Jill agreed to take part in Movement Song and welcomed Mayıs and Victoria into her home in Vence.

 When Mayıs Rukel and his collaborator Victoria McKenzie arrived in Vence to film the archive, they immediately recognized that it requires a deep engagement.
 How does one engage with a personal, living archive within a framework of reciprocity, care, and decolonial ethics, as opposed to extractive archival methodologies?
-This question led to a key formal decision: the visual narrative would center Baldwin’s objects and traces, while the audio would be grounded in Jill’s voice and stories.
-Her reflections, spirit, and presence form the heart of the film, and the journey of this archive.
-In honoring the person who holds the archive, Mayıs and Victoria moved away from institutional logic and toward relational ways of holding and transferring knowledge and stories.
+This question led to a key formal decision: the visual narrative of the film would center Baldwin’s objects and traces, while the audio would be grounded in Jill’s voice and stories.
+Her reflections, spirit, and presence form the heart of the film.
+In honouring the person who holds the archive, Mayıs and Victoria moved away from institutional logic and toward relational ways of holding and transferring stories.

-The fictional character Noa holds the film’s Black queer feminist core.
-Her inner journey, marked by heartbreak, queer desire, and spiritual searching, mirrors the emotional stakes of Baldwin’s archive.
+The fictional character Noa's inner journey, marked by heartbreak, queer desire, and spiritual searching, mirrors the emotional stakes of Baldwin’s archive.
 The title Movement Song is borrowed from a poem by Audre Lorde, the Black lesbian spirit mother of the film.
-Through Noa’s eyes, we encounter personal and collective memory, the erotic as power, and grief as a companion in the creation of belonging.
+Through Noa’s eyes, we encounter personal and collective memory, the erotic as power, and grief as an instigator of transformation.
 Her journey lays the emotional groundwork upon which the documentary segment rests.

-Throughout the making of the film, Mayıs Rukel and Victoria McKenzie formed meaningful connections.
-In addition to Magdalena Zaborowska and Jill Hutchinson, Georges Matisse (the great-grandson of Henri Matisse) granted them rare permission to film inside the Chapelle du Rosaire in Vence, a significant cultural monument where filming is prohibited.
-These moments of trust and generosity helped transform Movement Song into an archive in its own right.
+Throughout the making of the film, Mayıs and Victoria formed meaningful connections.
+In addition to Magdalena Zaborowska and Jill Hutchinson, they befriended Georges Matisse, the great-grandson of the artist Henri Matisse, who granted them rare permission to film inside the Chapelle du Rosaire in Vence; a significant cultural monument where filming is normally strictly prohibited.
+These constellations of trust and generosity helped transform Movement Song into an archive in its own right.

-Filmed across the luminous landscapes of St.Paul-de-Vence, Movement Song is a meditation on grief, love, and the legacies we leave behind.
-It is a love letter to the guardians of memory, those who hold the archive in the intimate care of their hearts.
+Filmed across the luminous landscapes of southern France, and partly beholding the magnificent mountains of Spain, Movement Song is a meditation on grief, love, and the legacies we leave behind.
+It is a love letter to the guardians of memory, those who hold the archive in the intimate care of their brilliant hearts.

 Movement Song Film Poster by Mayis Rukel and Victoria McKenzie